braindatalab/PyBispectra/docs/source/motivation.rst

 What is available in PyBispectra?
 ---------------------------------
-PyBispectra offers tools for computing phase-amplitude coupling, time delay estimation, and wave shape feature analysis using the bispectrum and bicoherence.
+PyBispectra offers tools for computing phase-amplitude coupling, time delay estimation, and waveshape feature analysis using the bispectrum and bicoherence.
 Additional tools are included for computing phase-phase coupling, amplitude-amplitude coupling, Fourier coefficients, time-frequency representations of data, spatio-spectral filters, as well as tools plotting